Prediabetes NHS Preventing Strategies NHS-Approved for a Healthier Future

 c.
 Portion Control and Mindful Eating

-In addition to choosing the right foods, practicing portion control and mindful eating is essential.
-This involves paying attention to hunger and fullness cues, eating slowly, and savoring each bite.
+Besides choosing the right foods, practicing portion control and mindful eating is essential.
+This involves paying attention to hunger and fullness cues, nibbling, and savouring each bite.
 By doing so, you can avoid overeating and better manage your weight, which is crucial for preventing prediabetes.

 2. Get Regular Exercise